 From October 2006 to January 2008, the 2nd Infantry Brigade Combat Team deployed from Fort Carson, Colorado in support of the Multi-National Division – Baghdad (1st Cavalry Division) and was responsible for assisting the Iraqi forces to become self-reliant, bringing down the violence and insurgency levels and supporting the rebuilding of the Iraqi infrastructure.

 The 5th Stryker Brigade Combat Team deployed to southern Afghanistan in support of Operation Enduring Freedom in June 2009.
 It was the first Army brigade to deploy to Afghanistan with Strykers and the first full combat brigade to deploy with Land Warrior System.
-In July 2010, the 5th Stryker Brigade Combat Team was inactivated and reflagged as the 2nd Stryker Brigade Combat Team, 2D Infantry Division/ROK-US Combined Division.
+In July 2010, the 5th Stryker Brigade Combat Team was inactivated and reflagged as the 2nd Stryker Brigade Combat Team, 2D Infantry Division.

 In September 2009 at Fort Lewis, Washington the 3rd Stryker Brigade Combat Team deployed to Diyala province, Iraq that was its third deployment to Iraq and second to Diyala province.

 In the fall 2009 the 4th Stryker Brigade Combat Team deployed to Iraq for a second time in support of Operation Iraqi Freedom.
 The last America Combat Brigade pulled out of Iraq 18 August 2010.
 Convoys of the 4th Stryker Combat Brigade moved out of Iraq to Kuwait, symbolizing the end of their year-long deployment and the departure of the last combat troops in Iraq.